Graves' disease: Epidemiology

 Graves' disease occurs in about 0.5% of people.
 Graves' disease data has shown that the lifetime risk for women is around 3% and 0.5% for men.
 It occurs about 7.5 times more often in women than in men and often starts between the ages of 40 and 60.
 It is the most common cause of hyperthyroidism in the United States (about 50 to 80% of cases).

 History

-Graves' disease owes its name to the Irish doctor Robert James Graves, who described a case of goiter with exophthalmos in 1835.
+Graves' disease owes its name to the Anglo-Irish doctor Robert James Graves, who described a case of goiter with exophthalmos in 1835.
 (Medical eponyms are often styled nonpossessively; thus Graves' disease and Graves disease are variant stylings of the same term.)

 The German Karl Adolph von Basedow independently reported the same constellation of symptoms in 1840.
 As a result, on the European continent, the terms "Basedow syndrome", "Basedow disease", or "Morbus Basedow" are more common than "Graves' disease".

-Graves' disease has also been called exophthalmic goiter.
+Graves disease has also been called exophthalmic goiter.